 Vocation is a gift of God inviting us to labour with Him in His vineyard to establish the Kingdom of God.
-It calls for a responsible nurturing and care in promoting genuine response to the call received.
+It calls for responsible nurturing and care in promoting a genuine response to the call received.
 Living examples and committed involvement in various services by the Jesuits inspire young people to dedicate themselves as Companions of Jesus.
-We resolve to provide a quality and integral formation by providing the best of opportunities for physical, intellectual, psychological, emotional and spiritual growth.
-We instill in them our Jesuit legacy and a deep respect for the indigenous culture and religion.
+We resolve to provide a quality and integral formation by providing the best opportunities for physical, intellectual, psychological, emotional and spiritual growth.
+We instil in them our Jesuit legacy and a deep respect for the indigenous culture and religion.
 We endeavour to form our young Jesuits in the school of faith, prayer, Discernment and Spiritual Exercises to enable them to walk in the footsteps of Christ.
-We accompany them in their inner transformation for fruitful engagements in various apostolates with a spirit of Magis.
+We accompany them in their inner transformation for fruitful engagements in various apostolates with the spirit of Magis.
 We provide opportunities for socio-cultural analysis and involvement during the course of formation.

-We, the Jesuits engaged in the Social Communication, realize that social media provide an unlimited potential for expanding our outreach in the apostolate of evangelization.
+We, the Jesuits engaged in Social Communication, realize that social media provide unlimited potential for expanding our outreach in the apostolate of evangelization.
 We believe that the innovative and creative use of multiple types of media can assist people in their encounter with Jesus, the Kingdom values and faith traditions of socio-cultural realities in life.
 We recognize social communication as a gift of God for apostolic purposes of the Society.
-Hence, we pledge ourselves to spread the message of the Church which invites us in today’s context because “it is therefore important to know how to dialogue and how to enter, with discernment, into the environments created by new technologies, into social networks, in such a way as to reveal a presence that listens, converses and encourages” (Pope Francis to the participants in The Plenary Assembly of the Pontifical Council for Social Communications on 21 September 2013).
+Hence, we pledge ourselves to spread the message of the Church, which invites us in today’s context because “it is, therefore, important to know how to dialogue and how to enter, with discernment, into the environments created by new technologies, into social networks, in such a way as to reveal a presence that listens, converses and encourages” (Pope Francis to the participants in The Plenary Assembly of the Pontifical Council for Social Communications on 21 September 2013).
 “We want to be focused, urgent, passionate and strategic in our communication … and with a real sense of mission,” is the call of Fr.
 General Arturo Sosa.
 He further reminds us that “communication is in our DNA”.
 “For St. Ignatius it was almost an obsession”.
 If our mission is to “go out to the whole world and proclaim the Good News” (Mk 16:15) we must communicate.
 Therefore, rooted in our Christian and Jesuit traditions, we resolve to converse and walk with the people communicating and reaching out to the masses, upholding truth and human dignity with mutual respect as children of God.

-We have well organized associations like Yuva Sangh, Christian Life Community (CLC), All India Catholic University Federation (AICUF), Jesus Youth and Crusveer.
+We have well-organized associations like Yuva Sangh, Christian Life Community (CLC), All India Catholic University Federation (AICUF), Jesus Youth and Crusveer.
 Our institutions and parishes have a large number of tribal youth under our care.
-Our youth programmes enjoy a good collaboration and networking with the laity, diocesan clergy and Religious congregations.
+Our youth programmes enjoy good collaboration and networking with the laity, diocesan clergy and Religious congregations.
 We have many young people who are in various jobs as our partners in youth service.
-Link is created with the tribal youth in different states through activities of AICUF, Aadivasi Yuva Chetna Manch (AYCM) and Jesuit Youth Ministry in South Asia (JYMSA) etc. We have a big number of motivated lay teachers and animators in CLC and Crusveer movements.
+Link is created with the tribal youth in different states through activities of AICUF, Aadivasi Yuva Chetna Manch (AYCM) and Jesuit Youth Ministry in South Asia (JYMSA) etc. We have a large number of motivated lay teachers and animators in CLC and Crusveer movements.
 Our youth apostolate enjoys the patronage of the Archbishops and Bishops.

 The Jesuits engaged in the Ignatian Spirituality Service have a solid Ignatian base.
 They regularly give Spiritual Exercises to various groups.
 We have Sadhanalaya, Pathalgaon to promote Ignatian spirituality.
 We have some trained Jesuits in Ignatian Spirituality.
 We have many Jesuits who have sufficient experience in preaching Ignatian retreats.
 We have scholastics and novices available for preaching retreats in villages.
 We use social media to promote Ignatian Spirituality.